 Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Urgently needed services No prior authorization required.
 For coverage outside of the United States, see Worldwide coverage.
 Urgently needed services are provided to treat a non-emergency, unforeseen medical illness, injury, or condition that requires immediate medical care.
-Urgently needed services may be furnished by network providers or by out-of-network providers when network providers are temporarily unavailable or inaccessible. \$40 co-pa ny per visit.
-Cost sharing for necessary urgently needed services furnished out-of-network is the same as for such services furnished in-network.
-Vision care No prior authorization required.
-Covered services include: If other services are provided during your visit, additional cost-sharing and benefit limitations may apply.
-For other services, see appropriate sections of this Benefits Chart for cost-sharing and benefit rules and limits.
-Outpatient physician services \$0 co-pay per visit 50% co-insurance. for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
-Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts See Physician/ Practitioner services, PCP or Specialist office visits.
-See Physician/ Practitioner services, PCP or Specialist office visits.
-For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
-People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African-Americans who are age 50 and older and Hispanic Americans who are 65 or older \$0 co-pay per visit.
-See Vision care - Routine for additional services.
-50% co-insurance.
-See Vision care - Routine for additional services.
+Urgently needed services may be furnished by network providers or by out-of-network providers when network providers are temporarily unavailable or inaccessible.
+Cost sharing for necessary urgently needed services furnished out-of- network is the same as for such services furnished in-network.
+Vision care (Medicare covered) No prior authorization required.
+If other services are provided during your visit, additional cost-sharing and benefit limitations may apply.
+Covered services include: For other services, see ap Benefits Chart for cost-sha limits. propriate sections of this aring and benefit rules and Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
+Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts See Physician/ Practition Specialist office visits. ner services, PCP or

-Services that are covered for you What you must pay What you must pay when you get these when you get these services In-Network services Out-of-Network Vision care(continued) \$0 co-pay per visit.
-50% co-insurance.
-For people with diabetes, screening for diabetic retinopathy is covered once per year See Vision care - Routine for additional services.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Vision care(continued) • For people who are at high risk of glaucoma, we will cover \$0 co-pay per visit.
+50% co-insurance. one glaucoma screening each year.
+People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African- Americans who are age 50 and older and Hispanic Americans who are 65 or older See Vision care - Routine for additional services.
 See Vision care - Routine for additional services.
+For people with diabetes, screening for diabetic retinopathy is covered once per year See Vision care - Routi ne for additional services.
 One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens (If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.)
 This is a limited benefit and only includes basic frames, lenses, or contact lenses. \$0 copay after eac ch cataract surgery.
 Vision care - Routine No prior authorization required.
 The amounts you pay for these services do not apply to your yearly maximum out-of-pocket amount.
-Routine (refractive) eye exams. \$35 co-pay / per exam.
+Routine (refractive) eye exams.
 Limited to one exam every two calendar years.
-Multi-year benefits may not be available in following years.
-Routine prescription eyeglasses and contact lenses. l . eyeglasses and/or contact d to \$200 Every two years.
-The plan covers prescription eyeglasses and/or contact lenses not related to cataract surgery or a medical condition.
-You may purchase eye hardware from any licensed, qualified provider.
-Multi-year benefits may not be available in following years.
+Multi-year benefits may not be available in following years. ay per visit.